 - 1.10 Procedures for Writing Papers and Documents

-The U.S. Preventive Services Task Force's (USPSTF's) mission is to improve the health of all Americans by making evidence-based recommendations about clinical preventive services and health promotion.
+The U.S. Preventive Services Task Force's (USPSTF's) mission is to improve the health of people nationwide by making evidence-based recommendations about clinical preventive services and health promotion.

 This Procedure Manual documents the methods used by the Task Force to ensure that its recommendations and the reviews on which they are based are of consistently high quality, methodologically sound, scientifically defensible, reproducible, unbiased, and well documented.